Cataract surgery is the most common surgery that Singaporeans encounter in our adult lives.

-Not all clinics in Singapore have the ability to carry out cataract photography because it is an additional or surplus function (good-to-have as opposed to must-have), which drives up the cost to the clinic substantially.
+Not all clinics in Singapore have the ability to carry out cataract photography, because it is an additional or surplus function (a good-to-have as opposed to a must-have), which drives up the cost to the clinic substantially.

 Hence not all clinics are willing to invest in this extra utility.